-According to the Mayo Clinic, eye twitching is broken down into three categories: myokymia, benign essential blepharospasm, and hemifacial spasm.
-Generally speaking, myokymia is the most common form of eye twitching, in that it’s the type that is largely influenced by lifestyle factors.
-Benign essential blepharospasm and hemifacial spasm, on the other hand, are more severe medical issues, as they’re genetic and often don’t resolve on their own.
+According to the University of Michigan Health Kellogg Eye Center, eye twitching is broken down into three categories: myokymia, benign essential blepharospasm, and hemifacial spasm.
+Generally speaking, myokymia is the most common form of eye twitching, in that it is eyelid twitching that is largely influenced by lifestyle factors.
+Benign essential blepharospasm and hemifacial spasm, on the other hand, are more severe medical issues, as they may involve other facial muscles and can impair vision.
+These are also less likely to resolve on their own.

 While some forms of eye twitching can be easily handled by making simple lifestyle changes, those with a history of blepharospasm may not have it so easy.
 Blepharospasm is the scientific name for sustained uncontrollable eye twitching and is often passed down between family members.
 As described in an article published in the Shanghai Archives of Psychiatry, blepharospasm twitches can last from seconds to minutes, or, in severe cases, hours.
 “It may be essentially benign or secondary due to a lesion in basal ganglia, pyramidal tract, trauma, local pathology in the eyes, or drug-induced,” the authors of the article explain.

 According to Brad Brocwell, MD, VP of clinical operations for Now Optics, which includes retail brands Stanton Optical and My Eyelab, these longer-lasting forms of eye twitching are most often associated with multiple sclerosis, Parkinson’s Disease, Tourette’s Syndrome, and other brain and nervous system disorders.